Predicting the Life of Your Marriage

 In the old days, love was like an oak tree, which takes decades to grow.

-For example, seventy years ago, if the family learned the husband might be seeing someone else, they'd march to his work place or wherever he happened to be, and make a situation.
+Seventy years ago, if the family learned the husband might be seeing someone else, they'd march to his work place or wherever he happened to be, and make a situation.

 Today, no one seems to know anything about the private life of others.
 People get caught at the worst possible times in the most ridiculous places, and it leads to one of those semi-comedic (if you're a passer-by) performances.